kleineluka/backlace/README.md

 - [SPS](https://vrcfury.com/sps/) (by VRCFury) Compatible
 </details>

-## Where Else Backlaced Is Used 🌨️
+## Where Backlace Is Used 🌨️
 This section will be updated when I make things with it!

 ## Building Off Of Backlace 🫧

+> [!NOTE]
->[!NOTE] This section is for developers who want to build off of Backlace.
+> This section is for developers who want to build off of Backlace.
 If you just want to use Backlace on your avatar, game, etc., you can skip this section. 🙂‍↕️

 Backlace is split into a lot of CGInclude files to make it easier to edit, build off of, and maintain.
 - You will find most code for the Forward Base and Add pass in `Backlace_Forward.cginc`, with the vertex and fragment shader for the Forward passes in `Backlace_Vertex.cginc` and `Backlace_Fragment.cginc` respectively.